Machine Learning for Physics#

 • If you feel ill or are unable to come to class or complete class assignments due to issues related to COVID-19, including but not limited to testing positive yourself, feeling ill, caring for a family member with COVID-19, or having unexpected child-care obligations, you should contact your instructor immediately, and you are encouraged to copy your academic advisor.

-About using code you find on the web or generative AI for homework and projects#
+About using generative AI for homework and projects#

 Academic Integrity#

 It is cheating to receive answers from another student and then use them as your own.
-It is cheating to submit as your own work solutions that you find by searching on the worldwide web (though see “About using code you find on the web”) or using online tools such as ChatGPT, or by subscribing to an online service that suborns cheating.
+It is cheating to submit as your own work solutions that you find by searching on the internet or using online generative AI tools such as ChatGPT, or by subscribing to an online service that suborns cheating.
 It is cheating—and a violation of U.S. copyright law—to give (or sell) course material to someone else who intends to redistribute and/or sell it.

 All activities in this course, are subject to the Academic Integrity rules as described in Article 1, Part 4, Academic Integrity, of the Student Code.